Can Weight Lifting Cause TMJ?

 Introduction

-Weight lifting is a popular form of exercise that offers numerous health benefits, including increased muscle strength, improved bone density, and enhanced overall fitness.
-However, like any physical activity, it comes with potential risks and side effects if not performed correctly.
+Weightlifting is a common form of exercise that provides many health benefits, such as increased muscle strength, improved bone density, and overall fitness.
+However, as with any physical activity, there are risks and side effects that can occur if performed incorrectly.

 Understanding TMJ Disorders